M4gOo/System-Administrator-RHCSA-RHEL9/command.md

   head -n 20 file.txt ->  will see top to bottom   inside the file which is large, shows 20 lines

+  head -5 file.txt  ->  will see top to bottom   inside the file which is large, shows 5 lines

   sed 's/old_string/new_string/g' file.txt